ChicoState/ux-SoundCircle/phaseIII/README.md

 The study was divided into four main stages: **Introduction**, **Baseline Questions**, **Task-Based Testing**, and a **Debrief** session.

 ### Introduction
 Participants were introduced to the study following the signature of an informed consent form.
 They were reassured that the study was focused on evaluating the prototype, not their individual performance.
-This stage was aimed to set a comfortable tone and ensure the participants felt at ease with sharing their feedback.
+This stage was aimed at setting a comfortable tone and ensuring the participants felt at ease with sharing their feedback.

 ### Baseline Questions
 This section gathered contextual information about participants’ habits and preferences related to music and social media.
 These insights were used to understand user needs and expectations to allow for improvements on future iterations of SoundCircle’s design.